-There are just short of a dozen wats in Old Luang Prabang, and hundreds of novice monks taking part in Tak Bat as a result.
+There are just short of a dozen wats (Buddhist temples) in Old Luang Prabang, and hundreds of novice monks taking part in Tak Bat as a result.

 Another problem in recent years has been the brazen and disrespectful attitude of many tourists in taking photos of the procession and monks themselves.

 But we have been appalled by what many observers did to get their shot, disrupting and disrespecting the monks and the religious tradition in the process.

 If most observers approached it as the religious devotional exercise that it is, perhaps more tourists would act differently.

 Instead, sadly, it seems that so many approach Tak Bat as a cultural show put on for them, which it is not.

 Some of the guidelines we did our best to adhere to were dressing modestly, standing a good distance (several meters) from the procession, and taking photos from a distance with a long lens (zoom lens) and without a flash.

 Generally, the more discreet, unobtrusive, and respectful you can be, the better.

 We found it most satisfying to stow the camera completely after ten minutes and simply observe the procession from across the street, despite the many onlookers who opted differently.